 Estimating Plant-Available Nitrogen from Manure - Estimating plant-available nitrogen provided by manure.
 This publication is primarily designed for use by agricultural professionals that assist farmers with nutrient management.
 The focus is primarily on cropping systems west of the Cascades in Oregon and Washington.

-Fertilizing with Manure - This publication is designed for the small to mid-sized crop producer to assist the producer in more efficiently managing nutrients from solid animal manures.
-The purpose of this publication is to describe how to determine the appropriate manure application rate based on the type of manure and crops, and describe how to apply the manure at that rate.
+Fertilizing with Manure and Other Organic Amendments - This publication is designed for the small to mid-sized producer to assist in more efficiently managing nutrients from solid animal manures.
+The purpose of this publication is to describe how to determine the appropriate manure and other organic amendment application rate based on the type of manure and crops, and describe how to apply the manure at that rate.

 Manure Management Practices to Reduce Water Pollution (note: publication is out of date, so some recommendations may no longer be valid) - Allowing manure to flow into surface water causes pollution.
 Most pollution results when the manure comes in contact with runoff or surface water.
 There are basic practices that keep manure away from runoff and surface water.

 Fertilizing with Yard Trimmings - Yard trimmings are a mixture of grass clippings, leaves, woody trimmings, weeds, and soil.
 Most yard trimmings are a beneficial soil amendment because they are a good source of plant nutrients and organic matter.

 Predicting Nitrogen Availability for Organic Amendments - A study to improve the ability to predict nitrogen availability from organic soil amendments, including improved accuracy of Nitrogen availability estimates, to target amendment application rates to meet crop N needs.